polar-app/polar-app/README.md

 Packages for Windows, MacOS, and Linux are available in the [releases](https://github.com/burtonator/polar-bookshelf/releases) page.

+# Discussion

+We have both a [Discord](https://discord.gg/GT8MhA6) group and [Reddit](https://www.reddit.com/r/PolarBookshelf/) group if you want to discuss Polar.

+If it's a very technical issue it might be best to [create a Github Issue](https://github.com/burtonator/polar-bookshelf/issues/new).

 # Personal Knowledge Repository

 Polar is a document manager for PDF and web content as well as a personal